A37 road

 The A37 is a major road in south west England.

 Route

 It runs north from the A35 at Dorchester in Dorset into Somerset through Yeovil and Shepton Mallet before terminating at the Three Lamps junction with the A4 in central Bristol.
 The road is entirely single carriageway, except in the Yeovil and Bristol built-up areas, at Ilchester (where it multiplexes with the A303), and north of Dorchester.
-The road is one of the main routes connecting Bristol to the county of Dorset and is also a popular non-motorway route from Bristol to Exeter and Cornwall via the A303.

-Fosse Way

 From the Podimore roundabout northeast of Ilchester to Shepton Mallet the route traces that of the Fosse Way.

-The road today

-The road is subject to a stream of speed restrictions where it winds through a number of small villages.
-These parts of the road can be dangerous, especially where wide vehicles pass on sections where buildings are close to the road.